State law · Arizona

 Local + jurisdictional variations

-Arizona state law explicitly grants local governments the authority to restrict the use of electric bicycles under motor power on bike paths.
+Arizona state law explicitly grants local governments the authority to restrict the use of electric bicycles under motor power on bike paths (and, conversely, to opt Class 3 in).
 Per PFB: "Local governments have the authority to restrict the use of electric bicycles under motor power on bike paths."

 Practical examples (verify each before riding):

-- Phoenix: sidewalk and canal-path rules administered by city and Salt River Project.
-Some segments may have Class 3 restrictions during peak hours.
+• Phoenix: sidewalk and canal-path rules administered by city and Salt River Project; Class 3 path access depends on road-adjacency / local opt-in.

 Recent legislation (2023-2026)

-For current state-level bill status, check the Arizona Legislature and search ARS 28-101.
-The PeopleForBikes Arizona handout is the canonical secondary source.
+For current state-level bill status, check the Arizona Legislature and search ARS 28-819.
+The PeopleForBikes Arizona handout is the canonical secondary source for the statewide framework.

 Penalties for violations